How do I join a session?

 How do I access the recordings?

-Some sessions are recorded, this is indicated on the session profile where it says 'available in replay'.
-A 'watch on demand' link to the recording will be made available on the session profile as soon as it's ready (typically 2hrs after the session ends).
+Some sessions will be recorded.
+For those sessions, a 'watch on demand' link to the recording will be made available on the session profile as soon as it's ready (typically 2hrs after the session ends).
 Recordings will be available for 4 weeks after the festival.

 Are all the sessions free?

 Yes!
 The intention is to generate positivity not profit.
 If you enjoyed a session or want to support this intention, we welcome donations of any size to help make more events like this possible.